A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

 \subsection{Arbitrary matrix Hamiltonians}

 So far we have described the application of QGATE to unitary evolutions that are generated by the sums of Pauli strings.
-This is sufficient for universal quantum computation, since any $N$-qubit unitary can be constructed in terms of these Pauli string sums.
 However, in many scenarios of interest one will be provided with a unitary described in terms of a numerical Hamiltonian where the mapping of this Hamiltonian to the Pauli strings may not be obvious or efficient.
 For example, to implement the Harrow-Hassidim-Lloyd (HHL) algorithm for coupled linear equations \cite{harrow2009quantum}, the input from the conventional channel will normally be expressed in terms of a numerical Hamiltonian describing the set of equations for the problem of interest \cite{lapworth2022hybrid,lapworth2024evaluation}, a setting we will revisit in Sec.~\ref{sec:fluidexample}.